ElinaLastovska/StudentApp/README.md

   }
  }
 ```
-As you can see, this objeckt is a bit more complex.
+As you can see, this object is a bit more complex.
 But no worries!
-It jsut looks that way!
+It just looks that way!

-Course just have `Course name`, `Course ID`, List of Students that are attending this course as `studentsAttending` and `Tutor` that is teaching it!
+The course just has `Course name`, `Course ID`, a List of Students that are attending this course as `studentsAttending` and `Tutor` that is teaching it!
-It will add Tutor atomaticly by ID that you gaive (If it exists) but students in list `studentsAttending` you can add later!
+It will add Tutor automatically by the ID that you give (If it exists) but students in the list `studentsAttending` you can add later!

-#### And atlast you can add student.
+#### And finally you can add a student.
-To add Student you need to idicate `studentName` and `studentName` as String values, as shown in json example.
+To add Student you need to indicate `studentName` and `studentName` as String values, as shown in json example.

-> ID generates automaticly by H2
+> ID generates automatically by H2

 ```
 {